paulbradshaw/MED7373-Data-Journalism/README.md

 **Additional resources**: [Lynda.com tutorials on responsive web design](https://www.lynda.com/Responsive-Design-training-tutorials/1357-0.html) (free for BCU students)

-## Week 4: Making it visual, making it interactive - JavaScript
+## 4: Making it visual, making it interactive - JavaScript

 By the end of this week you should be able to explain basic concepts in JavaScript and use it to create basic interactivity and/or visualisations. *Note: the [Narrative module](https://github.com/paulbradshaw/MED7334-Narrative) class on principles of visualisation and visual design, and the class on ergodic storytelling are particularly relevant to your work in this area*